camilne9/election_analytics_blog/posts/shocks.md

 In the case of varying degree of success, the best and worst states will see these 5% changes and **intermediate states will see intermediate changes**.
 In the case of the binary success/failure metric, half of the states will be deemed successes and half will be deemed failures.

+Success and failure in terms of Covid-19 is measured by deaths per capita in each state compared to the other states.

 # Battleground Assumption

 As with my previous model, I am not going to adjust predictions about "safe states".
-Since "safe states" are by definition not likely to have an volatility in result, we can responable make the assumption that the effect of different variables in the election cycle, including shocks like Covid-19, will not change the result in those states.
+Since "safe states" are by definition not likely to have an volatility in result, we can responable make the assumption that the effect of different variables in the election cycle, including shocks like **Covid-19, will not change the result in those states**.
 Thus, I will only update predictions in the battleground states: NH, TX, IA, MI, MN, WI, PA, FL, AZ, NV, NC, GA, and OH.

 # Blaming the Governor